JBielanski/CCDCiel_Scripts/README.md

 - store information about filter and calculated focus point in database
 - read and set focuser position from/to database
 - work in three modes:
-   - 'CALCULATE' [default] calculate focuser position for all filters in filter wheel and store in database
+   - 'CALCULATE' [DEFAULT] calculate focuser position for all filters in filter wheel and store in database
    - 'READ'      read configuration for focuser and filters from database
    - 'RESET'     reset focuser position to 0, set first filter in filters wheel, reomove all offsets for filters
 - allow to select focus method:
    - 'AUTO' [DEFAULT] can move to focus star
    - 'INPLACE' perform autofocus in current position
 - allow to provide reference/current filter name (for CCDCiel older than 0.9.92-3829) as parameter
+- allow to select subsets of filters for session

 Requirements:
 ## Supports for OFFSETS in scripts is new in CCDCiel and needs: